800.866.1623

 Star Clippers: Royal Clipper

-Inspired by the legendary Tall Ship, Preussen, the Royal Clipper has the proud distinction of being the largest and only five-masted full-rigged sailing ship built since her predecessor was launched at the beginning of the last century.
+In 1902, the largest, fastest sailing ship the world had ever seen was launched.
+The legendary Preussen dominated the seas, only to be gone in a few short years.
+Neither before nor since had the world seen such a magnificent sailing ship.
+Until today.
+Inspired by the tall ship Preussen, the Royal Clipper has the proud distinction of being the largest and only five-masted full-rigged sailing ship built since her predecessor was launched at the beginning of the last century.
 With her complement of 42 sails, Royal Clipper is a splendid sight to behold.
-You might think she was an apparition from the grand age of sail, but Royal Clipper is as new as tomorrow, boasting state-of-the-art navigation systems and ever comfort and luxury one could wish for.
-For connoisseurs of sail cruising, the 439-foot Royal Clipper offers the ultimate sea-going experience, balancing the grandeur, adventure and tradition of sailing with the superb sevice, amenities and accommodations of the finest modern yacht.
+You might think she was an apparition from the grand age of sail, but Royal Clipper is as new as tomorrow, boasting state-of-the-art navigation systems and every comfort and luxury one could wish for.
+For connoisseurs of sail cruising, the 439 foot Royal Clipper offers the ultimate sea-going experience, balancing the grandeur, adventure and tradition of sailing with the superb service, amenities and accommodations of the finest modern yacht.
 Royal Clipper carries just 227 guests in luxurious style.
 A full 19,000 square feet of open deck and three swimming pools create a wonderfully spacious and expansive outdoor environment.

 Ship Statistics